NATS 2041 Experimental Foods

 Coordinator Christine Hutchison Opens in new window

 Description Developing innovative foods requires an understanding of food science and the principles that are applied when experimenting with food ingredients and processes.
-This unit will enable you to gain the scientific knowledge and methodology skills the food industry employs in the sustainable production of nutritious, healthy and appealing foods.
+This subject will enable you to gain the scientific knowledge and methodology skills the food industry employs in the sustainable production of nutritious, healthy and appealing foods.
 Understanding the physical and chemical properties of, and current process techniques to produce different food types, will enable you to develop attributes required by the world's largest employment sector.

 Discipline Food Science and Biotechnology